MANIKANDAN1201/221501074/my-express-app/Backend/README.md

 The server will start and listen for incoming requests.

 ### Usage
-You can access the application at `http://localhost:3000` (or the port specified in your server configuration).
+You can access the application at `http://localhost:3000`.

-### Contributing
-Feel free to submit issues or pull requests for any improvements or features you would like to see in this project.

-### License
-This project is licensed under the ISC License.